BenWeekes/agora-rtc-lambda/pstn.md

 📹 [Watch Demo Video](https://drive.google.com/file/d/13mw4jCw62K0YsgffvkCO1KKrme1GP7XB/view?usp=sharing)

 The environment variables below can be set in your lambda function to configure the agent behavior per pin.
-The lambda function URL can be provided to Agora PSTN admin to be assigned to your inbound phone number.
+The lambda function URL can then be provided to Agora PSTN admin to be assigned to your inbound phone number.

 ## Environment Variables